Create Your First Service Flows

 "attributes": {

-"friendly_name": "Prevent Task from Closing",
+"friendly_name": "Prevent Close",

 "description": "Prevent task from closing",

-"instructions": "Prevent task from closing"
+"instructions": "Prevent task from closing",

 },

-"code": "prevent_task_close",
+"code": "invoke_component",

 "search_resource_type": "invoke"